 My Tokyo teamLab Planets Review (why I keep going back)

-I went to teamLabs for the first time around 2018.
-Then again in 2023.
-And I’m planning my next trip right now.
+Japan has so many amazing things to do and places to explore.
+And one of those things is teamLabs, which I went to for the first time around 2018 — then again in 2023.
+And I’m definitely planning another visit for 2025.
 So why do I keep going back?
 Because it’s amazing.

 Plus, I need to keep my Instagram page looking good.